iromanovsky/irom.info/_drafts/2023-09-08-markdown-visual-editors.md

 However, I found two standout tools that genuinely provide visual editing features:

-- [Typora](https://typora.io), shareware with 15 day free trial, available for Win, Mac, Linux.
+- [Typora](https://typora.io), shareware with a 15-day free trial, available for Win, Mac, and Linux.
 Works really well for my needs.
-- [MarkText](https://github.com/marktext/marktext), open source, available on same platforms.
-I checked on Windows and it looks like a clone of Typora, but much worse (some basic functions like "udno" do ot work, it is toching the source markdown code too much).
+- [MarkText](https://github.com/marktext/marktext), open source, available on the same platforms.
+I could not start the app on an ARM-based Mac because of a missing digital signature.
+On Windows, it works and looks like a clone of Typora, but much worse (some basic functions like "undo" do not work, it is touching the source markdown code too much).
 But it's free.
-I could not start the app on ARM-based Mac bacause of missing digital signature.

 This is how Markdown table editing looks in Typora: